-Component expen mo Ju co Ju se for the three on the sended ne 30, 2017 mpared to ne 30, 2016 (in thousands) Increases to interest expense due to: Issuance of \$1.0 billion in aggregate principal of 2.750% senior notes due 2026 on August 17, 2016 \$ 8,265 Refinancing of the debt collateralized by 767 Fifth Avenue (the General Motors Building) (1) 2,142 Utilization of the Unsecured Line of Credit as well as an increase in capacity due to the execution of the 2017 Credit Facility (1) 1,183 Amortization of deferred financing fees for BPLP's unsecured debt and credit facility 402 Other interest expense (excluding senior notes) 20 Total increases to interest expense 12,012 Decreases to interest expense due to: Repayment of mortgage financings (2) (16,105) Increase in capitalized interest (3) (4,384) Decrease in the interest for the Outside Members' Notes Payable for the 767 Fifth Avenue (the General Motors Building) (4) (1,383) Total decreases to interest expense - - (21,872) Total change in interest expense \$ (9,860)
+Component expens mo Septe co nge in interest se for the three nths ended mber 30, 2017 mpared to mber 30, 2016 (in thousands) Increases to interest expense due to: Refinancing of the debt collateralized by 767 Fifth Avenue (the General Motors Building) (1) \$ 8,657 Issuance of \$1.0 billion in aggregate principal of 2.750% senior notes due 2026 on August 17, 2016 4,269 Utilization of the Unsecured Line of Credit as well as an increase in capacity due to the execution of the 2017 Credit Facility (1) 417 Amortization of deferred financing fees for BPLP's unsecured debt and credit facility 373 Other interest expense (excluding senior notes) 271 Total increases to interest expense 13,987 Decreases to interest expense due to: Repayment of mortgage financings (2) (11,032) Decrease in the interest for the Outside Members' Notes Payable for the 767 Fifth Avenue (the General Motors Building) (3) (8,694) Increase in capitalized interest (4) (6,870) Total decreases to interest expense (26,596) Total change in interest expense \$ (12,609)

-- (1) See Note 5 to the Consolidated Financial Statements. - (2) Includes the repayment of the mortgage loans collateralized by Fountain Square, Embarcadero Center Four and 599 Lexington Avenue. - (3) The increase was primarily due to the commencement and continuation of several development projects.
-For a list of development projects refer to "Liquidity and Capital Resources" within "Item 2-Management's Discussion and Analysis of Financial Condition and Results of Operations." - (4) The related interest expense from the Outside Members' Notes Payable totaled approximately \$7.1 million and \$8.5 million for the three months ended June 30, 2017 and 2016, respectively.
-These amounts are allocated to the outside joint venture partners as an adjustment to Noncontrolling Interests in Property Partnerships in our Consolidated Statements of Operations.
+(1) See Note 5 to the Consolidated Financial Statements.

+(2) Includes the repayment of the mortgage loans collateralized by Embarcadero Center Four and 599 Lexington Avenue.

+(3) The related interest expense from the Outside Members' Notes Payable totaled approximately \$8.7 million for the three months ended September 30, 2016.
+This amount was allocated to the outside joint venture partners as an adjustment to Noncontrolling Interests in Property Partnerships in our Consolidated Statements of Operations.
 On June 7, 2017, a portion of the outside members' notes payable was repaid and the remaining portion was contributed as equity in the consolidated entity (See Notes 5 and 8 to the Consolidated Financial Statements).